 South Luangwa National Park – Kande Beach, Malawi

-You can relax around the pools edge on the hotter hours of the day and in the afternoon we enjoy an open air game drive along the river’s edge where you will see the variety of bird and animal life in the area.
+You can relax around the pools edge during the hotter hours of the day and in the afternoon we enjoy an open vehicle game drive along the river’s edge where you will see the variety of bird and animal life in the area.
 The tour includes a guided game drive during our stay.
 Additional excursion such as walks and drives can be booked upon arrival.

-Following our last night in Zambia we head across the border to Malawi, making a stop in the capital of Lilongwe before taking the eastern road toward Lake Malawi.
+Following our last night in Zambia we head across the border to Malawi.
 Formally known as ‘Lake Nyasa’, Lake Malawi covers almost an entire fifth of the country’s area, providing a strong root of livelihood for most of the local Malawi folk.
 Fishermen, fish traders, and canoe and net makers all practice their trades here, and a typical sight is that of a fisherman in his Bwato (dugout canoe made from a hollowed out tree trunk) fishing on the still lake at the break of dawn.
 The Lake is something of a marvel to visitors, and has the highest number of endemic freshwater fish species in the world.
 We arrive at our accommodation, situated on the lake’s shore, in the afternoon and we have the rest of the day to ourselves.
 Feel free to spend this time indulging in a relaxing swim or exploring the beach and surrounding areas.

 Meals included: Breakfast x2, Lunch x2, Dinner x2

 Approximate Driving Time: 8 hours

 Optional Activities: Horse Riding US$55, Village Walk US$10, Snorkelling Day Trip from US$15, Fresh Water Scuba Diving from US$45, Canoe Hire from US$15